GridTools/gt4py/docs/user/next/slides/presentation_slides.md

 +++

-Programs are used to call field operators to mutate their arguments.
+Programs are used to call field operators to mutate the latter's output arguments.

 They are written as Python functions by using the `@program` decorator.